pmem/pmdk/doc/libpmemobj.3.md

 int pmemobj_tx_add_range(PMEMoid oid, uint64_t off, size_t size);
 ```

-  The `pmemobj_tx_add_range()` takes a “snapshot” of the memory block of given `size`, located at given offset `off` in the object specified by `oid` and saves it to the undo log.
+  The `pmemobj_tx_add_range()` takes a "snapshot" of the memory block of given `size`, located at given offset `off` in the object specified by `oid` and saves it to the undo log.
 The application is then free to directly modify the object in that memory range.
 In case of a failure or abort, all the changes within this range will be rolled-back.
 The supplied block of memory has to be within the pool registered in the transaction.
 If successful, returns zero.
 Otherwise, state changes to `TX_STAGE_ONABORT` and an error number is returned.
 This function must be called during `TX_STAGE_WORK`.

 ```c
 int pmemobj_tx_add_range_direct(const void *ptr, size_t size);